 Trading is a more involved approach to investing and is also referred to buying stocks or other investment products.
 Instead of borrowing money or trying to raise capital, companies sell shares, or partial ownership of the company, to raise funds for expansion.

 Types of online trading

 Traders buy and sell company shares through stock markets, which provide continuous updates on the prices of those shares.
-The value of a company’s shares changes daily, so shareholders aim to buy shares when they cost less and sell when the cost more to make a profit.
+The value of a company’s shares changes throughout the day, so shareholders aim to buy shares when they cost less and sell when they cost more to make a profit.
 You can expect transaction fees for buying and selling.

 Options are essentially a bet on how you think a stock will move within a set time.
-If you purchase a contract of 100 shares, that gives you the right, but not the obligation, to buy or sell a stock at a certain price, called the strike price, within a certain time frame.
+Purchasing a contract of 100 shares gives you the right, but not the obligation, to buy or sell a stock at a certain price, called the strike price, within a certain time frame.
 Here are two options: